Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Introduction

-The central coordinator in FL is also commonly employed for timing synchronization, i.e., to determine the time between global aggregations \cite{hosseinalipour2022multi}.
-To overcome the lack of a central timing mechanism, we consider an \textit{asynchronous, event-triggered communication framework} for distributed model consensus.
-Event-triggered communications offer several benefits in this context.
+The central server in FL is also commonly employed for timing synchronization, i.e., to determine the time between global aggregations \cite{hosseinalipour2022multi}.
+To overcome the lack of a central timing mechanism in decentralized FL, and to alleviate resource utilization, the second component of our methodology is an \textit{asynchronous, event-triggered communication framework} for distributed ML consensus.
+Event-triggered communications offer several benefits in our setting.
 One, redundant communications can be reduced by defining event triggering conditions based on the variation of each device's model parameters.
 Also, eliminating the assumption that devices communicate in every iteration opens up the possibility of alleviating straggler problems, which is a prevalent concern in FL \cite{hosseinalipour2020federated}.
 Third, we can eliminate redundant computations at each device by limiting the aggregation to only when new parameters are received.